 When failure happens, you just have to start all over again.
 Entrepreneurs deal with obstacles because they know that a business does not get built overnight and turning an idea into a reality takes time.
 They are accustomed to people saying no to them.

 They believe so strongly in their idea that they find the energy and courage to overcome many obstacles on the road to success and convince potential customers and financiers of their idea.

 What makes entrepreneurs great is having the perseverance to grow regardless of how many times they are shut down.

-4. You are passionate about your ideas
+go to link 4.
+You are passionate about your ideas

 It is a general assumption that successful entrepreneurs are driven by money.
 But most will tell you they are fueled by a passion for their product or service, by the opportunity to solve a problem and make life easier, better, cheaper.

 Entrepreneurs often believe they can “change the world” and that’s why there’s an excitement and belief in what they’re doing that gets them through the tough times.

 Passion based on their believed specific idea and mission is an deep-rooted drive that provides the internal reward that sustains them between paydays.

 It’s what makes them continue even when the money seems not to be coming in.
 They challenge the status-quo with so much zeal and enthusiasm that they set the pace and trend for others to follow.

 trading binario migliori siti 5.
 You are an opportunity seeker